 - 1. As a part of the educational program to give the student a broad cultural survey of the fine arts. - 2.
-To provide teaching procedures and materials suitable for teaching of art on the elementary school level. - 3.
+To provide teaching procedures and materials suitable for teaching of art. - 3.
 To enable students to see art as an integral part of their daily living.